 MHS 6803.
-Seminar in Ethics, Law, and Clinical Supervision (3).
-Prerequisite: MHS 5801.
-This seminar provides students with exposure to standards of practice in professional psychology, to ethical and legal issues in the provision of psychological services, and to clinical supervision.
-Students supervise beginning-level graduate students who are counseling clients in the on-campus Human Services Center.
+Seminar in Clinical Supervision, Consultation and the Law (3).
+Prerequisite: MHS 6805.
+This seminar provides students with exposure to standards of practice in professional psychology, to ethical and legal issues in the provision of psychological services, and to clinical supervision and consultation.

 MHS 6820r.
 Counseling Internship (3–6).
 (S/U grade only).
 This course is field counseling experience in a planned setting.
 May be repeated to a maximum of eighteen semester hours.

 MHS 6938r.
 Special Topics in Counseling Psychology (3).
 This course is an in-depth investigation of a variety of topics in counseling psychology with different topics offered each year.
-May be repeated to a maximum of nine semester hours.
-May be repeated in the same semester.
+May be repeated to a maximum of nine (9) semester hours; repeatable within the same term.

 MHS 6946r.
-Field Practicum in Counseling Psychology (2–16).
+Field Practicum in Counseling Psychology (2).
 (S/U grade only).
 Prerequisite: MHS 6805.
 This practicum provides students with an opportunity to integrate theory and practice in the delivery of psychological services relevant to their career goals.
 Students completing the course enhance their competencies in assessment, intervention, or both.
-May be repeated to a maximum of sixteen semester hours.
+May be repeated to a maximum of twenty-one semester hours.